 Mix the 2 flours, baking powder and salt in a large mixing bowl.

 Stir in cold water, mix well and let sit for 5 minutes.

 Stir in hot water.
 Mix vigorously until all of the additional water is properly incorporated into the batter.

-Heat 2 tbsp coconut oil in a large frying pan and fry the pancakes on one side only for about 5 minutes.
+Pour 2 tbsp coconut oil in a large frying pan over medium-low heat and fry the pancakes on one side only for about 5 minutes.
 (Don’t flip the pancakes.
 This is important, you want a delicious golden crust to form on the bottom and several bubbles to appear on top.
 The more bubbles, the better the pancake!)

 Repeat step 4 until there is no more batter left.

 ***Have you made this recipe?
 Don’t forget to leave a star rating in the comments section below!***

 - Peanut butter caramel coulis: In a small saucepan over low heat, melt 1/2 cup peanut butter with 1/3 cup maple syrup, 1 tsp coconut oil, and 1/2 tsp sea salt.
 Stir and remove from heat when the mixture starts to bubble.

 - Caramelized banana slices: Heat 1 tbsp coconut oil in a small frying pan.
 Stir-fry 1 sliced banana with 1 tbsp organic cane sugar for 30 to 45 seconds.